Skip to content

 Try this method if you struggle with overwhelming daily schedules and to-do lists or if you find yourself easily distracted during your workday!

-5. Use a Work Breakdown Structure (WBS)
+5. Work Breakdown Structure (WBS)

 A Work Breakdown Structure helps you break down large projects into smaller tasks and objectives so you can manage your time more effectively.